vapoursynth/vapoursynth/doc/functions/expr.rst

    Specifying an empty string as the expression enables a fast plane copy from the first specified clip, when possible.
-If it is not possible due to the output *format* being incompatible the plane contents will be undefined.
+If it is not possible due to the output *format* being incompatible, the plane contents will be undefined.

-   Since the expression is evaluated at runtime there are a few pitfalls.
-In order to keep speed up the input ranges are not normalized to the usual floating point ranges.
+   Since the expression is evaluated at runtime, there are a few pitfalls.
+In order to keep speed up, the input ranges are not normalized to the usual floating point ranges.
 Instead they are left as is, meaning that an 8 bit clip will have values in the 0-255 range and a 10 bit clip will have values in the 0-1023 range.